-The Legal Services for the Elderly Program is funded by the Office for Aging and services are provided by Legal Aid Society of Mid-New York.
-To be eligible for free legal services, you must be:
+The Legal Services for the Elderly Program is funded by the Administration on Community Living (ACL), NYS Office for Aging and Broome County.
+Services are provided by Legal Aid Society of Mid-New York.
+To be eligible for no cost legal services, you must be:

 - 60 years of age and older